 People find spirituality in a variety of places--in religion, nature, or the personal journey to find meaning in life.
-Likewise, all kinds of books explore spirituality, and some find it in interesting places--inside a tent, after leaving a convent, or in the life of a close friend.
+Likewise, all kinds of books explore spirituality -- through pain, adventure and growth.
 The Heart of Spirituality looks at six spiritual books, each with its own distinct perspective.
 Join us to discuss them with other readers.

 The series will feature the following books:

 September 10, 2013 - 6:30 p.m., South Hill

 In Screwtape Letters, C.S.
 Lewis presents Christian ideals and observations of human nature from a new perspective: a demon’s.
 An administrator in the underworld, Screwtape writes 31 letters to his nephew Wormwood, coaching him how to undermine the faith of a man known only as The Patient.
 He offers advice to promote sin and selfishness, and in the process readers discover elements of what it means to be a Christian, and the powers of sin and forgiveness.

 October 8, 2013 - 6:30 p.m., South Hill

 My Name is Asher Lev, by Chaim Potok, brings readers into the life of a Jewish artist growing up in the 1950s.
 Asher Lev is a loner with an artistic gift.
 But his art causes conflict between him and his family and community.
 Can a Hasidic Jew maintain his faith while also celebrating his art?
 What role does art play in religion and spirituality?

 November 12, 2013 - 6:30 p.m., South Hill

 by Deborah Feldman